Luksos9/PythonSQL/README.md

 # PythonSQL
 Projects using Python and databases (SQLite, PostgreSQL).
 PollApplication is most advanced of them.

-# Short desriptions of programs
+# Short descriptions of programs

 ## Diary App